prog4biol/pfb2019/problemsets/Python_01_problemset.md

 ==================

 1. Start up the Python Interactive Interpreter.
-Print out "Hello New York"
-2. Working with variables:
+    - Print out "Hello New York"
     - Store your name in a variable
     - Print the contents of this variable.

-3. Working with a text editor.
-Using nano to write a script.
+2. Working with a text editor.
+Use nano to write a script.
    - Make sure to include `#!/usr/bin/env python3` at the top!!
-   - Print out, your name
+   - Add code to print out, your name

         ```
          My name: Sofia
         ```
-    - Make it executable using `chmod` (only have to do this one time per script).
+    - On the command line make it executable using `chmod` (only have to do this one time per script).
     - Run it from the command line.
     - Now add some code to print out your favorite color: